torbsd/torbsd.github.io/prospective.md

 <a id="advocacy">__ADVOCACY & PUBLICITY__</a>

 * [Open letter to BSD firms to run relays](https://torbsd.github.io/corp-relays.html): There are many large corporations that rely on BSD code and infrastructure, including WhatsApp, Juniper and NetFlix.
 Following Mozilla's lead in running Tor relays as a business entity, __TDP__ would query these firms through our wide network of contacts and work at convincing them to run relays themselves. __TDP__ would provide assistance but the relays would be maintained by the respective entity;
 * Publicity materials for conferences, including a generic __TDP__ business card and stickers: The great weakness of __TDP__ since inception is publicity.
 The focus has been exclusively on development and conference presentations.
-With some publicity, __TDP__ could have a significant impact on the BSD community as the target audience.
+With some publicity, __TDP__ significantly impact the BSD community as the target audience.

 {{footer.md}}